-Holdco has applied to list its Holdco Ordinary Shares on the NYSE under the symbol "PRM."
+Holdco Ordinary Shares are listed on the NYSE under the symbol "PRM."

 The outstanding Holdco Ordinary Shares following the Business Combination is expected to be as follows:

 - 157,137,410 Holdco Ordinary Shares prior to any exercise of outstanding Holdco Warrants. - 165,642,410 Holdco Ordinary Shares after giving effect to the exercise of all outstanding Holdco Warrants.